AramirRp/Portfolio/README.md

  That's my personnal portfolio !
 I did it as a side project of my current studies, with the goal of making a website that will be my feature lab, using React & Tailwind to progress in terms of responsiveness.

+ And don't hesitate to do the Konami code, you'll see a funny easter egg

 ## Last updates :
 ```